webguynd/lrp-website/content/about/_index.md

         <div class="col-sm">
             <h3>Safety</h3>
             <p>
-                We are committed to a safety first mentality through education, equipment, and personnel.
+                We are committed to a safety-first mentality through education, equipment, and personnel.
 We all prioritize the health and well-being of our co-workers, customers, and business partners.
             </p>
             <h3>Quality</h3>
             <p>